AjinkyaDeshpande39/ObjectDetection/README.md

 - The RPi is linked to the mobile phone using wifi-hostpot, so they both have a local address.
 - We are now receiving the footage from the mobile camera at the R-pi's local address.
 - This video was fetched in Python with the help of the url and cv2 library.
 By this method, you can connect high resolution mobile camera.
-But since it is LAN connection, fetching frame is slow and laggs.
+But since it is LAN connection, fetching frame(fps) is slow and laggs.

 ## Model
 clone this repo https://github.com/DoubangoTelecom/ultimateALPR-SDK.
 Download it in RPi.